 This wasn’t just a simple redesign with a few new bunkers and lengthened holes – this was a complete transformation of the golf course.
-Almost every hole was touched in some way.
-Many holes saw their fairway bunkers reduced in size but more rectangularly shaped, similar to that of classic Scotting Links design.
-The greens were entirely rebuilt and are more rectangular and geometrically shaped than circular as before.
-Other hallmark Travis features such as the chocolate drop mounds are presented across the golf course and a principles nosed bunker complex lays the middle of the 10th fairway.
+Almost every hole was tinkered with.
+Many holes saw their fairway bunkers reduced in size but more rectangularly shaped, similar to that of classic Scottish Links design.
+The greens were entirely rebuilt and are more geometrically shaped than before.
+Other hallmark Travis features such as the chocolate drop mounds are presented across the golf course.
+There’s also a principles nosed bunker complex in the middle of the 10th fairway.

 This is an entirely new golf course and there have not been many reviews of it out there.
 But from what I see, Love’s design company did a fantastic job with the redesign of the Plantation Course.
 It’s a creative track that has many of the basic principles and quirks of classic Scottish Links golf.
-From the overhead view, the golf course requires a great mix of thoughtfulness and creativity, and I can’t wait to see how the pros tackle it on Thursday and Friday.
+From the overhead view, the golf course requires a great mix of thoughtfulness and creativity.

-While there’s no strokes gained data available for the Plantation Course (which would be rendered useless anyways because of the redesign), there’s only one round the players will play there so it has an immaterial effect on the tournament.
-In addition, a lot of the same principles that leads to success to the Seaside Course now apply to the Plantation Course after the redesign.
+There are no strokes gained stats maintained for the Plantation Course.
+However, it hosts only one round.
+It has an immaterial effect on the tournament.
+In addition, many of the same principles of the Seaside Course now apply to the Plantation Course after the redesign.

-Unlike other golf courses where distance is the primary driver (no pun intended) to gain strokes off the tee, it’s accuracy at both the Seaside Course and the Plantation Course.
+Unlike other golf courses, accuracy outweighs distance at Sea Island.
 On the Seaside Course, there is trouble everywhere.
-Failure to hit the fairway or the first cut of rough is going to be costly to a player, either in the form of a penalty stroke or having to hit out of a waste area.
+Failure to hit the fairway or the first cut of rough is going to be costly.
 In addition, the Plantation Course now has very strategically placed bunkers near the landing zones off the tee, and the positions of dog legs shrinks the landing zones in the fairway.
-Accuracy off the tee is reflective in the profile of players who typically fare best at the RSM Classic, as many players inside the Top 20 of the leaderboard annually sacrifice length off the tee for precision.
+Accuracy off the tee is reflective in the profile of players who typically fare best at the RSM Classic.

-Both nines feature small greens, and those who have precision with their irons will have a significant leg up on the field.
-But overall the quality of player in the field is low, meaning that there’s a ton of bad ball strikers in the stat categories.
+Both nines feature small greens, and those who have precision with their irons will have an advantage.
 In addition, both golf courses are short and players can get away with using less than a driver on most holes, meaning players have mainly shorter irons they can hit into the greens.
-Despite the small green sizes, the green in regulation %’s historically at Sea Island are quite high for PGA Tour pros (expected when players are hitting higher lofted irons into greens).
-When the field overall is hitting greens at high rates, the tournament then becomes a putting contest, which explains why the historical average of strokes gained via putting is higher than the traditional PGA Tour stop.
+Despite the small green sizes, the green in regulation %’s historically at Sea Island are quite high for PGA Tour pros.
+When the field overall is hitting greens at high rates, the tournament then becomes a putting contest.
+While accurate ball strikers get you to the top of the leaderboard, it’s putting that ultimately will determine the winner.